zaidcloud/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/arc_enabled_servers/_index.md

     ```

     > **Note: It is optional, but highly recommended, to scope the SP to a specific [Azure subscription](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).**

-* Azure Arc-enabled servers depends on the following Azure resource providers in your subscription in order to use this service.
-Registration is an asynchronous process, and registration may take approximately 10 minutes.

-  * Microsoft.HybridCompute
-  * Microsoft.GuestConfiguration

-      ```shell
-      az provider register --namespace 'Microsoft.HybridCompute'
-      az provider register --namespace 'Microsoft.GuestConfiguration'
-      ```

-      You can monitor the registration process with the following commands:

-      ```shell
-      az provider show --namespace 'Microsoft.HybridCompute'
-      az provider show --namespace 'Microsoft.GuestConfiguration'
-      ```

 ## Deploy the Template from the Azure Portal